Celebration. Education. Inspiration.

 Hours of Operation

-*** The GIG will be closed for a private event at 4pm on Monday, June 5. ***
+*** The GIG will close for a private event at noon on Friday, September 22nd . ***

 The Gallery will be closed on New Year's Day, MLK Day, Good Friday, Easter, Memorial Day, Independence Day, Labor Day, Thanksgiving (and the following Friday), Christmas Eve and Christmas Day.